zammad/zammad-admin-documentation/channels/email/settings.rst

-Notification Sender: Default value ``Notification Master <noreply@#{config.fqdn}>`` This is the default sender address for Zammad that affects all mails but those generated because of replies (like triggers or agent based mails).
+Notification Sender: Default value ``Notification Master <noreply@#{config.fqdn}>`` This is the default sender address for Zammad that affects all mails but those generated because of replies (like triggers or agent-based mails).
    Your customers normally will not see this address.
 This email address does not need to receive and can't be assigned to a group.